appodeal/Appodeal-Flutter-Plugin/README.md

     - Appodeal SDK 3.0 in **first initialization** shows a ready-made consent window if the user is in the regions covered by GDPR and CCPA.
 [See more about this behavior](#step-2-appodeal-consent-new-breaking-changes)

-- **Major Api changes**
-    - initialize
-    - update consent logic
-    - ad type logic
-    - support impression information

 - **Support Monetization + UA + Analytics data services**
     - Get insights and find out if your active UA campaigns bring you revenue or make you lose money.
     - Track your metrics with Firebase Keywords.
 Analyze how product A/B test (via Firebase remote config) affects both your product & monetization.Track your metrics with Firebase Keywords.
 Analyze how product A/B test (via Firebase remote config) affects both your product & monetization.
 [See more about services](#services)

-If you have used one of the removed/changed APIs, please check the integration guide for the updated instructions.

 ## Table of Contents